Skip to content

 Custom Theme

 Ardo's default theme is intentionally not a black box.
 Nothing is locked down, nothing requires workarounds.
-You have three levels of customization, and you can mix them freely:
+You have four levels of customization, and you can mix them freely:

 1. CSS variables — Change colors, spacing, and typography without touching components